ntut-rf/plutosdr-fw/README.md

 > out_voltage_sampling_frequency as well as in_voltage_sampling_frequency are not entirely independent, by default the both need to match unless adi,fdd-rx-rate-2tx-enable is set.

+## Troubleshooting

+* Make sure the daughterboard is tightly connected to the breakout board

 ## To do

 * Time sync